Comprehensive Review: Iris Place Senior Living

 Introduction

-Iris Place is a senior living community located at 755 Epps Bridge Pkwy, Athens, Georgia 30606.
-This modern facility opened in 2021 and offers multiple levels of care to meet the diverse needs of seniors.
-This comprehensive review provides detailed information about the facility’s services, amenities, pricing, and how it compares to other senior living options in the Athens area.
+Iris Place is a senior living community at 755 Epps Bridge Pkwy, Athens, Georgia 30606.
+It opened in 2021 and offers independent living, assisted living, and memory care on one campus.
+This review covers services, amenities, and pricing.

 - Private apartments with full kitchens